 Rough Riders is held at El Rancho Cima, located 15 miles west of San Marcos, TX.
 The program is dedicated to challenging participants while offering a fun and safe environment to work on leadership and teamwork skills.
 Scouts will utilize Leave No Trace principles.

-Each crew, along with their trek guide, will plan their own itinerary to make it an unforgettable experience.
-Activities might include backpacking the trails through Devil's backbone, pursuing the 50 Miler Award, participating in COPE (Challenging Outdoor Personal Experience) challenges, zip lining, climbing a 65' tower, blacksmithing, tomahawk throwing, black powder shooting, canoeing and swimming in the Blanco River, Dutch oven cooking, geocaching, leather tooling, horseback riding, and paint ball target shooting.
+Each crew, along with their trek guide, will plan their own itinerary to make the week an unforgettable experience.
+Activities might include backpacking the trails through Devil's backbone, participating in COPE (Challenging Outdoor Personal Experience) challenges, zipping down 1,000' and 2,000' zip lines, climbing a 65' tower, blacksmithing, tomahawk throwing, black powder shooting, canoeing, kayaking, motorboating, rowing, whitewater and swimming in the Blanco River, Dutch oven cooking, metal working, geocaching, leather tooling, horseback riding, and paint ball target shooting.

-Registration: Registration is done with the summer camp registrations.
-Sign up Scouts for the Rough Riders-Older Scout Program that is listed in the merit badge class section of the online registration.
+Registration: Rough Riders is offered each week of summer camp.
+Registration is done within summer camp registrations.
+When registering, Rough Riders is listed in the merit badge class section of the online registration.

 Register for Rough Riders Leaders Guide